 My name is Fiona.
-I’m a designer and a creative entrepreneur, and yes, I like to make stuff.
+I’m a designer and a creative entrepreneur, making stuff and making stuff up.
 I thrive in the overall vision of a project, and bringing that vision to life.
 I love colour, I love textiles.
 I love how a final project makes you feel.
 I am especially drawn to mid century lines and aesthetics: simple, thoughtful and impactful.
-When I am designing, I think, “Is this necessary?
+Think: “Is this necessary?
 Are we improving things?”

 Today, I design, I restore, I renovate and I upcycle.
 I will share projects and get back into selling goods, just as soon as I re-settle in this new-to-me old house.